 The k cup limits the type of brew you end up drinking.
-The k cup coffee comes in different flavors and tastes.
-There is also the option of decaf K Cups.
+K-cup coffee comes in different flavors, tastes, and coffee acidity.
 But they can be blander than your conventional ground coffee brew.
 Some coffee drinkers enjoy the flavors so we can’t fault them here.
 But don’t expect flexibility with your k cup coffee brewing experience.

 Endless debates often focus on the cost and which one is cheaper – the k cup or the ground coffee brew?
 I’m going to give you a simple approach to doing a cost comparison.

 To calculate your ground coffee cost, figure out how many tablespoons you use every day.
 Work out how many tablespoons in the pack you purchased.
 Take the overall cost and divide by the number of tablespoons.
 This calculation will tell you how much each brew of coffee costs you.

 In most instances, the k cup costs more per single serving but it’s dependent on how much you spend on your ground coffee.
 If you’re into premium organic coffee, you could end up paying more for your cup of coffee.
 And, how many cups you indulge in every day will influence your coffee price.

 When it comes down to their favorite blend of coffee, most coffee drinkers will pay the price willingly.

 By now you may be agreeing your choice is dependent on flavor, taste, and cost.
 Let’s take a closer look at the pros and cons of both the k cup and ground coffee.

 While we’re on the topic of k cups let’s mention coffee pods briefly.
 How many times have you heard coffee pods being used to describe k cups?
 It’s quite a common mistake and no, they’re not the same.

 The difference lies in the packaging which varies hugely.
 K cups come packaged in a plastic cup while coffee pods are sealed in paper similar to a teabag.